kmehltretter82/frama-c-linux/CONTRIBUTING.md

   the [coding conventions](#coding-conventions);

 6. Optionally locally add non-regression test cases to the appropriate subdirectory in `./tests/`.
-The
-  [plug-in developer manual](http://frama-c.com/download/frama-c-plugin-development-guide.pdf)
-  exemplifies the use of the dedicated `ptests` tool used by Frama-C developers in its `hello` tutorial and provides a documentation of it in a full section.
+The `hello` tutorial in the [plug-in developer manual](http://frama-c.com/download/frama-c-plugin-development-guide.pdf) provides an example of the use of the dedicated `ptests` tool used by Frama-C developers.
+The full documentation for `ptests` is also present later in the same manual.
-  You can also provide the non-regression test case in the Github issue discussion and we will integrate it).
+  You can also provide the non-regression test case in the Github issue discussion and we will integrate it.

 7. Check for unexpected changes (in particular spaces and tabulations);